xrdocs/ncs5500/_tutorials/NCS-5500-interface-and-qos-1d-scale.md

 Egress QoS scale is impacted by the available queues (VOQ Virtual Output Queues).

-Egress qos policy-map supports a fixed 8 maximum class-maps and is assigned a fixed 8 queues.
+Egress qos policy-map supports a maximum of 8 class-maps and each with 1 queue, by default, and no configuration is required.

-For a bundle interface, each bundle main and member interface will consume 8 queues.
+Each physical interface will always be assigned 8 queues, which is fixed.

+Each physical subinterface will be assigned 8 additional queues when they are configured.

+Bundle interface does not consume additional queues other than the queues of the physical bundle members when they are configured.

+Each bundle member of a bundle subinterface will be assigned 8 additional qeueus when they are configured.

 HQOS mode is required if you use egress hierarchical policy-maps on a main/subinterface, and also egress flat policy-map on a subinterface.
 HQOS mode will not impact egress QoS interface scale, but will impact bundle interface scale as in above section.